 By comparing the two definitions, we can first see that praise is part of our worship of Almighty God.
 We express our approval, thankfulness, and respect for Almighty God by offering praises to Him.
 This kind of thankfulness then becomes part of our worship of the Great God.
-In our worship of God, we show our love through obeying His commandments, living the way of life He has revealed through His written word, the Bible, communicating with Him in prayer, meeting and fellowshipping with other believers, and in offering thanks to Him.
+In such an act, we show our love through obeying His commandments, living the way of life He has revealed through His written word, the Bible, communicating with Him in prayer, meeting and fellowshipping with other believers, and in offering thanks to Him.

-Here are a few examples of the Biblical use of these words.
+Here are a few examples of the Biblical use of the words worship and praise.

-"And the twenty-four elders and the four living creatures fell down and worshiped God who sat on the throne, saying, "Amen!
-Alleluia!"
-Then a voice came from the throne, saying, 'Praise our God, all you His servants and those who fear Him, both small and great!' " (Revelation 19:4-5)
+Then a voice came from the throne, saying, 'Praise our God, all you His servants and those who fear Him, both small and great!'
+(Revelation 19:5)